justaspamemail10/RealTimeOffline/README.md

 # Real Time Offline
 Offline version of RealTime mod for Cities Skylines.
 Originally created by dymanoid, this is continuation of Gness Erquint's offline modification.

+Check out this mod's [page on Nexus](https://www.nexusmods.com/citiesskylines/mods/10) for more information and discussions.

-For information about the mod, please refer to the mods' sites on Steam Workshop:
+For additional information about the mod - what it does and how to install/fix errors, please refer to those mods on Steam Workshop:

 [Real Time by dymanoid](https://steamcommunity.com/sharedfiles/filedetails/?id=1420955187)